SalomePlatform/yacs/doc/hxx2salome.rst

 .. _hxx2salome:

-hxx2salome : a Salome component generator
+hxx2salome : a SALOME component generator
 ==========================================

-This document is the following of the HELLO component documentation [R1]_, which presented the basis for the implementation of a Salome Component, and the CALCULATOR component documentation [H1]_, which introduced the use of MED within the Salome context.
-These two examples showed that implementing a Salome component doesn't require much imagination, it can be done by following some predefined rules.
-Thus, it is possible, provided a C++ standalone component, to wrap it into a Salome Component automatically.
-This document presents hxx2salome, a prototype tool for automatic Salome Component generation.
-This tool starts from the interface of a C++ component (an .hxx file), parse the public  API , and use the type information to generate the Salome component (the  IDL  interface, and its implementation).
+This document is the following of the HELLO component documentation [R1]_, which presented the basis for the implementation of a SALOME Component, and the CALCULATOR component documentation [H1]_, which introduced the use of MED within the SALOME context.
+These two examples showed that implementing a SALOME component doesn't require much imagination, it can be done by following some predefined rules.
+Thus, it is possible, provided a C++ standalone component, to wrap it into a SALOME Component automatically.
+This document presents hxx2salome, a prototype tool for automatic SALOME Component generation.
+This tool starts from the interface of a C++ component (an .hxx file), parse the public  API , and use the type information to generate the SALOME component (the  IDL  interface, and its implementation).

 Getting started
 ---------------

-In this chapter, we will create from scratch a new Salome component that add and multiply integers, and compute a factorial.
+In this chapter, we will create from scratch a new SALOME component that add and multiply integers, and compute a factorial.
 We suppose that  hxx2salome  (and the related tools  SA_new_component  and  SA_build ) have been installed in a directory called  $HXX2SALOME_ROOT_DIR , which is present in your  $PATH .

 C++ component implementation
 ''''''''''''''''''''''''''''